zappajs/zappajs/docs/reference.md

   - You can use the syntax: `@render name: {foo: 'bar'}`.

   - You can use inline views (see `@view`).

-  - If the setting `databag` is on, the databag will be automatically available to templates as `params`.

-  - You can use layouts and partials (even though Express 3.x no longer provides them):

-        @use 'partials'
-        @get '/': ->
-          @render 'index', layout:'layout'

-    You may `@enable 'default layout' to activate the default layout; or provide your own:

-        @view layout: ->
-          html ->
-            body: @body

-    To disable layout processing: `@render 'index', layout: no`.

-    See the documentation for `partials` for more information.

 ### @redirect